aclapolli/ddosd-cpp/README.md

 ## Getting Started
 These instructions will guide you to build and run these tools.
-We consider an environment running Fedora 29.
+We consider an environment running Ubuntu 16.04 LTS

 ### Prerequisites
 - git